 Restorative justice is both a methodology and a practice.
-It is embedded in much of how FLYY operates and delivers services.
 In many places across the globe, restorative justice curriculum and practice are a sign of hope and direction for the future.
 Restorative justice has its roots in First Nations communities in Canada, the United States, New Zealand, and Australia.
 It began as an effort to deal with “wrongdoing” and crime on a more relationship-oriented basis.
 Restorative justice is a process aimed at healing and promoting peace rather than deepening harm, conflicts, and societal wounds.
 Restorative justice is about the capacity of ordinary people to identify and solve their own problems.
 In short, restorative justice programs have been found to be better and more successful for healing and redirection than their counterparts.

 Initially in the United States, restorative justice programming was used as a response to handle minor offenses.
 Now, it is used in many communities as an approach to address both minor and more significant crimes, disputes, conflicts, and relationships that extend beyond the legal system (schools, the work place, families, and communities.)
 Restorative justice is about recognizing one’s impact on others, intended or not.
 The principles and values of restorative justice have much to say about the way we live in community with one another.